Wambugu-Muchemi/InfluxLarkbot/README.md

 <h4>Notes:</h4>

 We need to control the alerts to avoid alert panic.
-Implement an asyncio pattern and await before sending data to bot- control rate limit Implement a chaching mechanism to allow us control sendalarm heartbeat.
+Implement an asyncio pattern and await before sending data to bot- control rate limit.
+Implement a caching mechanism to allow us control sendalarm heartbeat.

 1. Fetch data from influxdb
     - Cache to redis